On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 Product systems were introduced by Arveson \cite{Arv89} disguised under duality, and later put in context by Dinh \cite{Din91} for discrete subsemigroups of $\bR_+$.
-Following Nica \cite{Nic92} and Pimsner \cite{Pim95}, Fowler \cite{Fow02} proceeded to an in-depth study when $(G, P)$ is a quasi-lattice, that inspired a great number of subsequent works.
+Nica \cite{Nic92} considered operator algebras related to semigroups that admit a type of order structure, i.e., quasi-lattice semigroups, for which a representation by left translations was well-defined, thus making the resulting C*-algebras amenable to study.
 It had been known that, unlike to the group case, taking plain isometric representations leads to intractable objects, e.g., the universal isometric C*-algebra of $\bN \times \bN$ is not even nuclear \cite{Mur87}.
-A richer structure is at hand when one considers the relations in the Fock representation of a quasi-lattice order, known as Nica covariance.
+A richer structure is at hand when one considers the relations in the Fock representation of a quasi-lattice order, now commonly known as Nica covariance.
+Nica's setup is now covered by the theory as a product system with \lq\lq trivial'' fibers.
+On the other hand, Pimsner \cite{Pim95} introduced C*-algebras of product systems over $\bZ_+$, i.e., C*-correspondences, that encodes successfully graph C*-algebras, crossed products over $\bZ$, or partial transformations, see for example \cite{Kat03}.
+Motivated by \cite{Nic92, Pim95} as well as his work with Raeburn \cite{FR98}, Fowler \cite{Fow02} proceeded to an in-depth study of product systems over quasi-lattices, that inspired a great number of subsequent works.
 In order to make full use of this additional feature, Fowler imposed several axioms on the product system resulting to a by-default Wick ordering.
-Kwa\'{s}niewski and Larsen \cite{KL19a, KL19b} extended this setup to the case of right LCM semigroups, and essentially this is the furthest one may go and still have a Wick ordering.
+Moving beyond the quasi-lattice order structure, Brownlowe, Larsen and Stammeier \cite{BLS18} considered product systems related to dynamical systems over right LCM semigroups.
+Kwa\'{s}niewski and Larsen \cite{KL19a, KL19b} extended this setup to general product systems over right LCM semigroups, and essentially this is the furthest one may go and still have a Wick ordering.
 Cuntz, Deninger and Laca \cite{CDL13} used the Fock model beyond Nica's work \cite{Nic92} for $P = R \rtimes R^\times$, where Nica covariance may fail, but one can still use the Fock representation as the prototype for covariant relations.